PrathameshPawar119/shaadi-admin/README.md

 5. put Following commands one by one -
     1. `composer install` or `composer update`
     2.  for windows run - `copy .env.example .env` , others - make file copy all text from .env.example to .env (make new if not there)
-    3. run 'php artisan shramik:install' -- this custom command will create all tables in database and create storage links with seeding database so just enter for every question.
+    3. run `php artisan shramik:install` -- this custom command will create all tables in database and create storage links with seeding database so just enter for every question.